danielhpavey/danielhpavey.uk.jamstack/blog/terminal/gnu-screen.md

 > CTRL-a SHIFT-x (CTRL-a X)

-## Save layout so that you get all your splits back again after to detach and reattach
+## Save layout so that you get all your splits back again after detach and reattach

 > Ctrl-a
 > :layout save default